andre-maree/Microflow/README.md

 - timeouts can be set per step for inline and callback
 - retry policies can be set for each step and there can also be a default retry policy for the entire workflow
 - StopOnActionFailed can be set per step to indicate for when there is a failure (not a success callback), which will make Microflow stop the workflow execution or to log the failure and continue with the workflow
+- scale group can be set per step, this will throttle the maximum concurrent step instances
 - save and retrieve Microflow project json
 - view in-step progress counts, this is more useful when running multiple concurrent instances
 - stateful and durable!
 Microflow leverages Durable Functions, so even when the vm crashes, Microflow will continue from where it left off, before the crash, when a new vm becomes available (Azure will do this in the background)